High School Sports Allowed To Resume As COVID-19 Case Rates Decline In California

 The move comes as California has been accelerating its efforts to reopen schools.
 Los Angeles County officials last week said case rates had improved to the point that elementary schools could reopen and Gov. Gavin Newsom said Friday that the state would reserve 10% of vaccine supplies for teachers as of March 1.

-“We are now confident with new guidelines we’re publishing today that we could get youth sports moving again in the state of California, get competition moving again in the state of California with, as always, caveats,” Newsom said at a Friday COVID-19 briefing.READ MORE: Kim Kardashian And Kanye West File For Divorce After Nearly 7 Years Of Marriage
+“We are now confident with new guidelines we’re publishing today that we could get youth sports moving again in the state of California, get competition moving again in the state of California with, as always, caveats,” Newsom said at a Friday COVID-19 briefing.READ MORE: One Million COVID Vaccines Backed Up Due To Severe Weather, Dodger Stadium Still Closed

 The new guidelines stipulate that outdoor high-contact sports can be played in counties with COVID-19 case rates at or below 14 per 100,000.
 Because they are more likely to be played unmasked, with close, face-to-face contact of more than 15, football, basketball, rugby, and water polo players over the age of 13 will be required to submit to weekly COVID-19 tests, with results made available within 24 hours of competition.